Chinese Democracy: A&R executive Tom Zutaut's role

 Zutaut said the band had 50-60 songs in development.

-Buckethead had quit over conflicts with Baker and slow progress, but Zutaut coaxed him back by building a chicken coop studio filled with straw, wire, and rubber chickens.
+Buckethead had quit over conflicts with Baker and the slow progress, but Zutaut coaxed him back by building a chicken coop studio filled with straw, wire, and rubber chickens.
 Only assistant engineers could enter to adjust mics.
 Rose's assistant Beta Lebeis called it a cheap joke: "Its just wire ...
 It's something you do in three or four hours.
 Just for fun."
 Zutaut said Buckethead used the coop to watch hardcore pornography, upsetting Rose.
-After one of Rose's dogs defecated in, Buckethead refused cleanup, saying he liked the smell.
+After one of Rose's dogs defecated in the coop, Buckethead refused to clean it, saying he liked the smell.
 Staff removed it after three days, angering him.
 (Note: In a 2020 interview, Brain denied that Buckethead had acted disruptively.)

 At Interscope's request, Zutaut reviewed the budget and found thousands wasted monthly on unused gear.
 His changes saved an estimated $75,000 per month.
 Rose's erratic schedule left paid staff idle.
 Zutaut said: "These fucking people are getting paid shitloads.. sitting on their arse doing nothing because Axl's not coming to the studio."

 Zutaut urged Rose to release the album as a solo project, believing it would sell better.
 Rose disagreed, saying in 2008: "I didn't make a solo record...
 It would be completely different and probably much more instrumental."
 Lebeis said 48 songs were completed by March 2001, and Geffen began selecting tracks.
 Zutaut reviewed all 50-60 songs with Rose to decide which were worth finishing, and said they had completed versions of "The Blues", "Madagascar", "Chinese Democracy" and "Atlas Shrugged".